gunisha5/SunYield/single-instance-deployment.md

 ---

-**🎉 Your Solar Capital application is now running on a single EC2 instance!**
+**🎉 Your SunYield application is now running on a single EC2 instance!**